oliverfields/reqy-site/source/quick-start.rst

 Requirements management using *reqy* is briefly explained adding and updating requirements.
 This quick start provides a high level introduction to just that.

 .. attention::
   The quick start tries to demonstrate basic use of *reqy*.
-Please ensure *reqy* is installed as per instructions in the INSTALL_ file before proceeding.
+Clone from github with **$ git clone git://github.com/oliverfields/reqy.git**, then please ensure *reqy* is installed as per instructions in the INSTALL_ file before proceeding.

   .. _INSTALL: https://github.com/oliverfields/reqy/blob/master/INSTALL